dlaliberte/bikeshed-intro/index.md

 ### Definitions and Linking

-[Defining a term with Bikeshed](https://speced.github.io/bikeshed/#definitions) is usually as easy as wrapping a `<dfn>` element around it.
+[Defining a term with Bikeshed](https://speced.github.io/bikeshed/#definitions) for a type or object is usually as easy as wrapping a `<dfn>` element around it.
 Bikeshed can then automatically link from each reference of a defined term to its definition.
-References to a type or object definition should be wrapped in `[=` and `=]`.
+References to a definition should be wrapped in `[=` and `=]`.
 Here is an example of a simple definition and a reference to it.

 ```html
 The user agent has a <dfn>really useful object</dfn> that ...